mike-ward/mike-ward.github.io/_posts/2014-02-23-asset-bundling-in-nancyfx---part-4.md

 ---
 layout: post
-title:  Asset Bundling in NancyFx - Part 4
+title: 'Asset Bundling in NancyFx - Part 4'
 ---
 Shortly, after I posted the first 3 parts of this article, [Andreas Håkansson](http://thecodejunkie.com/) (a.k.a [@TheCodeJunkie](https://twitter.com/TheCodeJunkie) and one of the creators of [NancyFx](http://nancyfx.org)), contacted me to suggest I implement my asset bundler as a static content provider.